 Having the wrong Estate Agent is a tricky one, because if the company has allocated someone to you.
 Or even worse if you like the agent that you have been dealing with, then this can leave you in a sticky position.
 So ensure that they understand your needs from the beginning.
 Otherwise, you spend precious time looking through homes that do not suit your family.

-In the past, we had always opted on a landed property, especially when our house was full of noisy children.
+In the past, when househunting as an expat, we had always opted on a landed property when house hunting, especially when our house was full of noisy children.
 However, these days the luxury of low maintenance apartment living with facilities that we usually have to travel to is much more appealing.
 Do not forget there is also the option of serviced apartments that eliminate many of the issues living a transit lifestyle has.

 Will your furniture fit?
 Do you need more furniture to fill it?
 Yes, my life has been a yoyo filled furniture driven ride with the constant headache of buying and selling furniture with every move.
 Expat facebook sites are the best source of furniture bargains.
 For most purchase second-hand furniture saves the trouble of bringing a container load of furniture with them.
 Warning – if you want to buy new furniture at your new destination then check sizes and cost, who knew bed sizes were different all around the world, I sure didn’t!